 Bighorn sheep sutures are much more jagged than human sutures, and they do not entirely fuse as the sheep grow.
-Some scientists believe that when the bighorn sheep bang their horns, the force is distributed along the sutures, and since the sutures are flexible, the skull actually gives a little.
+Some scientists believe that when the bighorn sheep bang their horns (which are different than antlers), the force is distributed along the sutures, and since the sutures are flexible, the skull actually gives a little.

 The bones can shift slightly and absorb the force of the blow while our own solid skulls would simply crack under that kind of force.
 Rather ironically, it’s the flexibility of the bighorns’ skull that is responsible for their apparent hard-headedness.